- Search The Registry

 He became a champion in unifying porters and galvanizing the need to unionize.
 He was a part of the early attempts to form a union and, along with A.W.
 Jordon was successful at establishing the Brotherhood of Sleeping Car Porters Protective Union fraternal organization (precursor to Brotherhood of Sleeping Car Porter Union) in 1919.
 The fraternal organization was challenged and destroyed by the Pullman Company; however, it helped to fuel Boyd’s focus and determination for equitable wages.
 He briefly endorsed the companies Employee Representation Plan, chairing a committee in St. Paul, but soon realized it was “a form without the necessary substance to establish justice.”

 On August 25, 1925, the Brotherhood of Sleeping Car Porters (BSCP) labor union headed by A. Phillip Randolph and Ashley Totten was formed in Harlem, New York.
 Frank Boyd immediately joined the union and began organizing the St. Paul Local #3.
 He resigned from the Employee Representation Plan and organized the first meeting of St. Paul’s BSCP in September of 1925.
-Boyd voluntarily supported the BSCP locally and national for 34 years and when the St. Paul assistant district superintendent of the Pullman Company, C. C. Healey, threatened his job he declared his position by arguing for the rights and equality of porters.
+Boyd voluntarily supported the BSCP locally and nationally for 34 years and when the St. Paul assistant district superintendent of the Pullman Company, C. C. Healey, threatened his job he declared his position by arguing for the rights and equality of porters.

-In 1941, he was appointed to the NAACP’s, “On to Washington”, steering committee that had the sole purpose of mobilizing a march on Washington against job discrimination.
-Although the march was postponed, Boyd used this as a means to champion the vocal presence to denounce bigotry and discrimination in St. Paul employment practices.
+In 1941, he was appointed to the NAACP’s, “On to Washington”, a steering committee that had the sole purpose of mobilizing a march on Washington against job discrimination.
+Although the march was postponed, Boyd used this as a means to champion the vocal presence to denounce bigotry and discrimination in St. Paul's employment practices.
 Randolph exalted Boyd at a testimonial dinner ceremony in 1951 crediting the remarkable work of the union upon the work and shoulders of his excellence.
 Several of his articles were published in the “Black Worker”, the BSCP national newspaper.
-Minnesota politicians recognized the power, integrity, and strength of Boyd’s activism and elected him, along with Miss Alyce Anderson sister of famed singer Marian Anderson, as an Electoral College delegates for the Democratic Party, the first two African Americans to hold the position.
+Minnesota politicians recognized the power, integrity, and strength of Boyd’s activism and elected him, along with Miss Alyce Anderson sister of famed singer Marian Anderson, as an Electoral College delegate for the Democratic Party, the first two African Americans to hold the position.

 Hopeful for the next generation, Boyd continued to support the younger generation with their growing involvement in social justice.
-With the increased use of air and bus travel, the number of Pullman passengers began to decline after the mid 1950's and by 1961, only 3,000 porters had regular runs.
+With the increased use of air and bus travel, the number of Pullman passengers began to decline after the mid-1950s and by 1961, only 3,000 porters had regular runs.
 Due to failing health, after the death of his wife, Boyd went to California to live with his son.
 He died there on May 2, 1962.
 His body was returned to St. Paul and the Reverend Floyd Massey of Pilgrim Baptist Church committed him to his grave.
 He was interred in Elmhurst Cemetery.
-In 1976, Frank Boyd Park was established near the St. Paul Cathedral on Selby avenue.
+In 1976, Frank Boyd Park was established near the St. Paul Cathedral on Selby Avenue.